(Final Autumn 2021 deadline)

 The University of Chicago Master of Science in Biomedical Informatics (MScBMI) is on the leading edge of this interdisciplinary field that is critical to healthcare transformation.
 Our faculty and graduates work in Bioinformatics, Clinical and Health Informatics, and Public Health Informatics.

 With clinical informatics systems already in place across the globe, and as new discoveries in personalized medicine, mobile health, and telemedicine revolutionize patient care, the field of healthcare has become an epicenter of innovation and development.
-The BMI program prepares students to deploy this cutting-edge knowledge as they think critically across a domain whose primary goal is improving human health.
+You will be prepared to deploy this cutting-edge knowledge as you think critically across a domain whose primary goal is improving human health.

 As a student, you will study fundamental aspects of healthcare information, technology and systems, and related research and policy that will prepare you to excel in this field.
 The subjects of biomedicine range from nanoscale biology all the way up to global health.
 For each of these specialties, there is a parallel area in informatics.
 While the MScBMI program is mainly focused on clinical and health informatics, we offer electives and student project opportunities across the full range of biomedical informatics.
 View our curriculum page to see our courses.

-Using informatics as one of the most powerful weapons in a biomedical informatics professional's arsenal, clinicians, researchers, and IT professionals are working together to streamline and utilize this vast field of research as they face the challenges and further the discoveries that have arrived with the increasing torrents of data being collected.
+Using informatics as one of the most powerful weapons in a biomedical informatics professional's arsenal, clinicians, researchers, and information technology professionals are working together to streamline and utilize this vast field of research as they face the challenges and further the discoveries that have arrived with the increasing torrents of data being collected.
 As more and more clinical data becomes organized in electronic health records, BMI professionals will continue to broaden the scope of the computer science and data analytics tools they use to correlate and make connections between formerly isolated medical conditions and information.